 David P. Herrick has extensive commercial litigation experience.
 Herrick handles a wide variety of commercial disputes at the trial and appellate levels in state and federal court, including adversary proceedings in bankruptcy court and arbitration of securities fraud disputes.
-Herrick tried more than 10 commercial cases to conclusion with amounts in dispute of up to $35 million.
+Herrick tried more than 10 commercial cases to conclusion (both jury and bench trials) with amounts in dispute of up to $35 million.

 Obtained directed verdict in breach of fiduciary duty case in which 41 fen/phen plaintiffs sued their attorneys; successfully defended result on appeal.
 Bailey v.
 Gallagher, 348 S.W.3d 322 (Tex.App.--Dallas, 2011, pet. denied).